 —Guessing, predicting or mixing strategies brings frustration and confusion.
 Mastering one trading strategy at a time is essential.
 Slowing down, knowing when not to trade and not being afraid to take valid setups based on the strategy are some of the key things I’ve learned.

-—Cory has helped me move towards not thinking about profits or losses, which distract us, to solely focusing on the strategy and implementing it properly.
+—I am trying to move towards not thinking about profits or losses, which distract us.
+Rather, the focus should be on the strategy and implementing it properly.
 Trading is kept simple, with no complex indicators or analysis.
 Instead just practice one (or two) strategies and discipline.

 —While trading I constantly ask myself if I am acting within the strategy that I’ve practiced and planned out?
 This helps keep me on track and disciplined.
 If a pair doesn’t have a valid trade setup, I don’t trade that pair.
 I also review my trades, to see if I deviated without realizing it.
 If I did, then I note the error (why did I view this trade as valid when it wasn’t?
 Or, why did I not see or trade a valid setup?) and work on that error in the demo account, so I don’t make the error again.

 This information is soley intended to help people research and improve their trading.
-I receive no monetary or other benefit for recommending Cory Mitchell’s resources at Vantage Point Trading.
+I receive no monetary or other benefit for recommending Cory Mitchell’s resources that are available on Vantage Point Trading.
 The article is written because of gratitude to Cory for his valuable resources.

 – By Jonathan McCallum

 Jonathan McCallum has a passion for sharing stories that bridge the gap between cultures.
-Currently learning Basque, he enjoys writing, traveling and photography: http://www.jonathanmccallum.com/
+Currently learning Basque, he enjoys writing, traveling, and photography: https://vimeo.com/jonathanmccallum